-While candidates are free to choose a completely different topic altogether, it is strongly recommended that you should work within the chosen topic.
+While the specification allows candidates to choose a completely different topic altogether, it is strongly recommended that you should work within the chosen topic.
 If you opt for something else, it would be necessary to negotiate directly with AQA in order to get the title accepted (which may not be straightforward) and OOL and its tutors can offer no support for such research and coursework - you would be very much on your own!